Buckelew Farm’s Terror in the Corn

 If your group would just like to walk through the corn maze, the price is $15.00, and you can go as many times as you want.

-The Pumpkin Festival is a really fun event to do during the day; it is open from 10am-5pm.
+The Pumpkin Festival at Buckelew Farm is a really fun event to do during the day; it is open from 10am-5pm.
 You can enjoy food, drinks, and all types vendors selling many different item.
 There are a lot of activities for children to enjoy, which makes it a great family outing.
-Some of the activities include a King of The Mountain for the kids to conquer, face painting, pumpkin painting, jumping castles, a zip line, and lots of other activities.
+Some of the activities include a King of The Mountain for the kids to conquer, face painting, and pumpkin painting.
+They also have jumping castles, a zip line, and lots of other activities.
 There is a petting zoo which is free of charge, but they do accept donations (for the local 4H Club), and pony rides as well.
 Another section of the festival is paintball where you shoot at zombies!
 It is an extra fee, but definitely a good time!

 The main part of the festival is the wagon rides.
 A tractor pulls a group of people down to where the pumpkin patch is, and allow you to roam around until you find the perfect pumpkin.
 It is so fun to walk around there; almost like a pumpkin scavenger hunt with so many pumpkins to choose from.
 They are very reasonably priced too, only .50 cents/lb.
 Personally, I was able to find a wonderful 16.1 pound pumpkin that is perfect.

-The corn maze is a really fun Halloween activity to do with family and friends.
+The Buckelew Farm corn maze is a really fun Halloween activity to do with family and friends.
 There are three different levels, a 10 minute, 20 minute, and 30 minute option.
 I went with my mom, and it took us about 40 minutes to get through the 20 minute maze (but we were definitely just taking our time).
-I also liked that there were other things to do than just walk through it; within the corn maze there are 12 different checkpoints; these were awesome because it was somewhat of a way to know you were on the right track.
+There were other things to do than just walk through it; within the corn maze there are 12 different checkpoints.
+These were awesome because it was somewhat of a way to know you were on the right track.
 Along with the checkpoints there were 2 other activities to do including, farm tracks game, and a farm scene investigation game.

 Terror in the Corn